 What is the meaning of the name Jehoiakim?

-There’s just a single man who is indeed named Jehoiakim in the Bible, albeit two contracted structures happen too: Jokim and Joiakim.
-So his name was Eliakim yet Pharaoh Neco, who had removed and detained ruler Josiah, transformed it to Jehoiakim (2 Kings 23:34-36, spelled יהויקם in Jeremiah 27:1 as it were).
+There’s just a single man named Jehoiakim in the Bible, albeit two contracted structures happen too: Jokim and Joiakim.
+So his name was Eliakim, yet Pharaoh Neco, who had removed and detained ruler Josiah, transformed it to Jehoiakim (2 Kings 23:34-36, spelled יהויקם in Jeremiah 27:1 as it were).

-The biblical significance of the name Jehoiakim is: Avenging; or laying out; or revival; of the Lord.
+The biblical significance of the name Jehoiakim is Avenging, laying out; or revival; of the Lord.

 Additionally, who is Jehoiachin in the Bible?
 Jehoiachin, likewise spelled Joachin, Hebrew Joiachin, in the Old Testament (II Kings 24), child of King Jehoiakim and lord of Judah.
 He came to the privileged position at 18 years old amidst the Chaldean attack on Judah and ruled for three months.

 Jehoiakim (named Eliakim upon entering the world, 2 Chronicles 36:4) was one of the last lords of Judah before the Babylonian Captivity.
 Jehoiakim was indeed a child of good King Josiah (Jeremiah 26:1) of Judah.
 So his mom’s name was Zebidah (2 Kings 23:36).
 So Jehoiakim’s dad, King Josiah, returned Judah to the Lord by destroying icon sanctuaries and reestablishing submission to God’s Law (2 Kings 23:19-25).